Why Democracy?

 In October 2007,

-ten one-hour films focused on contemporary democracy and its underlying values were broadcast in the world’s largest ever informational media event.
+ten one-hour films focused on contemporary democracy and its underlying values were broadcast in the world’s largest-ever informational media event.
 More than 48 broadcasters on all continents participated, airing the films in over 181 countries.

-In the years since WHY DEMOCRACY? launched, global politics has evolved rapidly.
-Corruption, globalization, rising violence, and democratic malaise have become increasingly prevalent.
-As these forces threaten to undermine established democratic structures around the world WHY DEMOCRACY? films are more relevant than ever.
-They serve an urgent reminder that citizens fundamental right to engage in politics is essential for democracy to flourish.
+established democratic structures around the world WHY DEMOCRACY? films are more relevant than ever.
+They serve as an urgent reminder that citizen's fundamental right to engage in politics is essential for democracy to flourish.

-Films on Contemporary Democracy
+Documentaries about Contemporary Democracy

 The WHY DEMOCRACY? project is designed to stimulate a discussion about democracy through ten, one-hour documentaries and several short films.
 Most of them are now available to be watched on our YouTube channel or via the links below.